SungardAS/aws-services/lmdeployer/README.md

-## AWSConfig
+## Lambda Deployer

-AWS Lambda functions to manage the AWSConfig Service
+AWS Lambda functions to automatically update lambda function codes whenever they are updated in S3 buckets.

 ## How To Depoly & Remove Functions